Alemzewed78/Hello-World/README.md

  Hi All!
 I just joined GitHub. i found it very interesting.
-I suggest everybody to use it.
+I suggest to all to use it.